suenot/aicommit/readme.md

 ## Watch Mode

-The watch mode allows you to automatically commit changes at specified intervals.
+The watch mode allows you to automatically commit changes when files are modified.
 This is useful for:
 - Automatic backups of your work
 - Maintaining a detailed history of changes
 - Not forgetting to commit your changes